-- i) Fairness means that if the department alleges that the candidate's teaching is ineffective, there must be organized longitudinal data (student evaluations, direct observation, review of instruction materials selected by the instructor, grading practices, and so forth) to substantiate this judgment.
-"If teaching is to be seriously evaluated for career purposes, it seems incumbent upon Faculties not to rely only on classroom administered evaluations but to broaden the case of assessment."
-Student evaluations (no matter how comprehensive they may be) should never serve as the only indicator of teaching effectiveness, nor should decisions be based on student gossip, hearsay or unsigned comments.
+- Fairness means that if the department alleges that the candidate's teaching is ineffective, the decision must be substantiated on the basis of evidence other than anonymous student evaluations (e.g. direct observation, review of instruction materials selected by the instructor, grading practices, and so forth).
+As one arbitrator has concluded: The fact of the matter is that results of anonymous student questionnaires] have demonstrable limitations that raise real issues about their use as a measure of teaching effectiveness in tenure and promotion decisions."11 Student evaluations should not be used as an indicator of teaching effectiveness, nor should decisions be based on student gossip, hearsay or unsigned comments.
 Any adverse comments respecting the candidate should be made available to him or to her.
-The criteria for judgement should be consistently applied and known in advance. - j) Fairness means that a department cannot rule against a candidate for financial reasons.
+The criteria for judgement should be consistently applied and known in advance. - 10.
+Fairness means that a department cannot rule against a candidate for financial reasons.
 Probationary appointments to the tenure stream assume that the university has made provision for an ongoing appointment.
-A subsequent financial crisis may require lay-offs of untenured or tenured academic staff, but this process should be distinct and part of a procedure for financial exigency negotiated by the academic staff association. - k) Fairness means that all judgments should be consistent with the collective agreement and Canadian law on non-discrimination.
-Peer committees should be sensitive not only to the disciplinary inroads made by historically disadvantaged groups (Women's studies, Black studies, Queer studies, etc.), but also to the non-traditional research questions and methods that scholars from socially marginalized groups may bring to the academic enterprise. - 1) Fairness means that a candidate is fully informed, in writing, of the reasons for a peer committee's decisions and is afforded an opportunity, and appropriate length of time within which to appeal the decision.
+A subsequent financial crisis may require lay-offs of untenured or tenured academic staff, but this process should be distinct and part of a procedure for financial exigency negotiated by the academic staff association. - 11.
+Fairness means that all judgments should be consistent with the collective agreement and Canadian law on non-discrimination.
+Peer committees should be sensitive not only to the disciplinary inroads made by historically disadvantaged groups (Women's studies, Black studies, Indigenous studies, Queer studies, etc.), but also to the non-traditional research questions and methods that scholars from socially marginalized groups may bring to the academic enterprise.

+12. Fairness means that a candidate is fully informed, in writing, of the reasons for a peer committee's decisions and is afforded an opportunity, and appropriate length of time within which to appeal the decision.